MrHarBear/SP500_ML_Stock_Predictions/PROJECT_REQUIREMENTS.md

 - **Snowflake ML (Modeling, Registry, Experiment Tracking)** for training, explainability, and versioning.
 - **Feature Store** for reusable features and entity/feature views.
 - **Streamlit in Snowsight** for interactive visualization.
+- **Snowflake Intelligence** with custom tools for AI-powered stock analysis and trading signals.
 - **Model monitoring options**: simple PSI drift and optional native Model Monitor.

 ### Technical architecture and data flow